axelvaldez/radical-companies/_posts/2024/2024-07-29-an-alternative-to-fiat.markdown

 </div>

 <h1>Intro</h1>
  <p>Fiat is our name for the system we live in today, based on capital and competition.
 Corp, LLC, LLP, etc., all Fiat, are all owned by one or a few people and their job is to create more capital for the owner(s).
-Radical is an alternative to it, based on contributions and collaboration, not on capital and competition.</p>
+Radical is an alternative to it, based on contributions and collaboration, not capital and competition.</p>
  <p>The Radical systems, we believe, is the next stage of development for businesses.
 It will bring about an economic transformation for companies through truly engaged people.</p>

 <h1>Collaboration</h1>